 ServiceInfo provides a key-value pair mechanism.
-The namespace of keys is divided into module-specific spaces and key attributes allow for downloading of data files or executable code (e.g., installation scripts) using the trust provided by FIDO Device Onboard.
+The namespace of keys is divided into module-specific spaces and key attributes allow for downloading of data files or executable code (e.g., installation scripts) using the trust

 2.4.
 Protocol Entity Interactions§